Flow-matic/Crypto-Price-App/README.md

 * Once your github repository is created, click the green Gitpod [button.](https://github.com/Flow-matic/Crypto-Price-App/blob/main/assets/images/gitpod%20workspace.png?raw=true) This will automatically start creating your workspace environment.

-* [Gitpod](https://www.gitpod.io/) enviroment is used to write your code for your App then gets pushed to Github.
+* [Gitpod](https://www.gitpod.io/) environment is used to write your code for your App then gets pushed to Github.

-* Once the folowing steps have been taking, head over to streamlit and sign in using your Github account.
+* Once the following steps have been taking, head over to streamlit and sign in using your Github account.

 * Getting your workspace set up with Streamlit Cloud only takes a few minutes.